 Matthew: Twitter Invite Mike to be on this podcast and talk about getting different because the answer is we are different and we know that my advice will help a certain demographic and Mike’s will help a certain demographic, and sometimes you’ll need to hear it from both of us.
 And one of you will read my book first and then resonate with Mike, and then some of you will read my book and resonate with me.

 What you’ll find that’s interesting is both of them focus on planning and preparation.
 Prepare your difference to make sure that you’re not being different in an unprepared way.
-When you’re in a networking room, when you when you when when you from stage so that you don’t see it as a chink but an advantage in what you do to serve your business and your ideal prospects that will not listen to anyone else.
+When you’re in a networking room, when you when you when when you from stage so that you don’t see it as a chink but an advantage in what you do to serve your business and your ideal prospects authentic people that will not listen to anyone else.
+Preparation applies to anything you want to do, whether it’s speaking, networking, leading, serving introverted leaders, whatever calls to you.

 Which is why, you know, I can’t recommend Mike’s books enough.
 Now, Mike, I want to give everyone an opportunity to discover you and your work.
 But before we get to that, I have to ask you the question I always ask on the Introverts Edge podcast.
 What do you consider your introverts edge.